notnews/good_nyt/README.md

         <img src="figs/all_int_by_month.png" width="500">

 4. **Corrections**
-    We use the *correction.date* and *correction.text* to estimate rate of corrections over time, and what is being corrected (for later).
+    We use the *correction.date* and *correction.text* to estimate rate of corrections over time, and what is being corrected (later).
       - Proportion of Corrections Per Year: [Script](scripts/04_correction.R) and [Figure](figs/all_cor_by_yr.pdf).

 5. **Length of Articles**